TypesettingTools/Aegisub-Motion/README.md

 ﻿## Aegisub-Motion.lua ##

+**Important things to consider if you're updating:**

-[**Note: This version does not support Aegisub 2.1.x.
-Click here for the last version that does.**][oldver]
+ - [This version does not support Aegisub 2.1.x.
+Click here for the last version that does.][oldver]

-**Note 2: Due to changes in the config file format, you'll need to regenerate yours.
-It won't be loaded otherwise.**
+ - Due to changes in the config file format, you'll have to regenerate it, or it won't be loaded.

 This version has a few notable changes from the previous one: